shubhamRaje98/Employee-Management-/README.md

 # Employee-Management-
-This is java project build for management of employees.
+This is java project build for Employee management.
-For backend we have used mysql server.

-The first window of this app is called 'Start_page', which has two respective buttons for employee and manager/admin login in botton right corner.
-This program tries to provide hierarchical view of the organization to user(admin in perticular), by loggin in user is introduced with different departments of company and in those different department user can see different projects the employees are working on.
+Used javaFx, swing libraries for GUI developement.
+Used mysql serever for backend.

+This project solves the age old problem of managing employees.
+1)Keeping track of employees working in different departments.
+2)Application is build, by taking example of an IT company, thus have included all IT related departments.
+3)Keeping track of employees leaves.
+4)Employee can issue leave at there end and manager we have a choice to accept or decline the request.

 By admin login user can manage all kind of employee data, such as